waynegraham/python-intro/README.md

-# Intro to Git and Python
+# Intro to Git and Github with Python

+This is what you need to ensure everything will work properly for this session.

 * Text Editor ([Atom](https://atom.io) or [SublimeText](http://www.sublimetext.com))
 * [Git](http://git-scm.com/download/)